The political pundits tell us that European politics is polarising the country.

 Slowly, the electorate and the political pundits are discovering that the real polarisation in UK politics has been the dominance of the Conservative and Labour parties through the first-past-the-post system of voting in the UK.
 This is not surprising.
 The USA also has, in effect, two parties.
 So why is polarisation depicted as a bad thing?
 Is it because the Remainers are losing the vote and the argument, as well as losing public trust?
 Former Prime Minister David Cameron, who gave us the Brexit referendum, made it clear in his Chattam House speech: “There will not be another renegotiation and another Referendum … this is our only chance to get this right … this choice cannot be undone.”

 The Brexit Party had no website nor manifesto for the election, but simply a slogan – a Clean Break Brexit.
 Nigel Farage wants to leave on WTO (World Trade Organisation) terms and not to pay the £39bn ‘divorce bill’.
 The Tory leadership election will need to interact with these views and it will strengthen Boris Johnson’s or any other future leader’s resolve to leave the EU on 31 Oct 2019 with or without a ‘Deal’.
-The reality is that the average trade deal with the EU takes about a decade to implement.
+The reality is that the average FTA (Free Trade Agreement) with the EU takes about a decade to implement.
+TTIP between the USA and the EU fell apart, the Canadian FTA took a long time, as did the recently completed EU-Japan FTA.
 Once the UK has left the EU, the deal should be a bit quicker because 1. of our current alignment and 2. our advantageous trade deficit with the EU.